vsanthanam/VSAlert/index.md

 # Overview

 VSAlertController is a drop-in replacement for UIAlertController.
 It's designed to mimic UIAlertController's API as closely as possible, while adding addtional styling & behaviorial customization options.
 VSAlertController is loosely inspired by codeio's [PMAlertController](https://github.com/pmusolino/PMAlertController), but is written in Objective-C rather than Swift and does not use IB files to build its UI.
+VSAlertController adds the following additional features

+* In addition to 'Alert' and 'Action Sheet' styles, VSAlert also provides a 'Walkthrough Alert' style, which is similar to an alert, but is significantly wider.
+* Alerts can be optionally displayed with an image
+* The background color, text color, text alignment, and text color of your alerts can be configured.
+* The animation that is used to show / hide the alert can be configured
+* Appearance of alerts can be configured at the per instance level, or globally via [UIAppearance](https://developer.apple.com/documentation/uikit/uiappearance?language=objc).

 # Setup